 The purpose of the project for DM503 is to try in practice the use of recursion and object-oriented program design.
-The project consists of two parts.

-Please make sure to read this entire note before starting your work on this part of the project.
+Please make sure to read this entire note before starting your work on the project.
 Pay close attention to the sections on deadlines, deliverables, and exam rules.